FEBRUARY 10, 2023

-The UK, and London in particular, is proved to be a coveted financial hub in the world, and that explains why so many fintech startups continue to appear in this very geo.
+The UK, and London in particular, is a coveted financial hub in the world, which explains why so many fintech startups continue to appear in this very geo.
 This also refers to banks, lending institutions, credit unions, and other financial firms that have a way with numbers and technologies.
-As a result, during the first half of 2021, the investment into the sector has poured $24.5bn into the UK market.
+As a result, at the beginning of 2023, the investment into the sector poured significant amounts of money into the UK market.
 Isn’t this fact enough to nudge you in the direction of opening a banking account in the UK?
-Or even longing for starting your own business on this fertile soil?
+Or even longing to start your own business on this fertile soil?

-By the way, have you heard that Great Britain’s user share in online banking constitutes three quarters?
-However, there’s also a considerable part of users who still value and trust the traditional banks in the UK, so a traditional bank conflated with the digital format of service can be a valid alternative too.
+By the way, have you heard that Great Britain’s user share in online banking constitutes three-quarters?
+However, a considerable number of users still value and trust the traditional banks in the UK, so a traditional bank conflated with the digital format of service can be a valid alternative too.
 Thus, let’s compare both for you to pick the best business fit!

 How to Start a Small Bank: UK Guidelines

-In case your business intention is to set up a banking business in the UK, you need to go to the basics of the question and see how this industry works from the inside.
-And the first step is to distinguish the difference in how to start your own bank in the UK in a traditional and digital UK bank.
+If your business intends to create a UK bank business, you need to go to the basics of the question and see how this industry works from the inside.
+And the first step is to distinguish the difference in how to build your own bank in the UK in a traditional and digital UK bank.

-Are you already full of ideas on how to incorporate this knowledge into your future banking product?
+Are you already full of ideas on how to incorporate this knowledge and how to have your own bank?
 Would you like to make your customers go through a complicated approval process?
 Or, on the contrary, do you have a solution to facilitate it?
 If not yet, read on further!

-So, as you can see, the procedure of opening a banking account in the UK digital bank is much simpler both as the customer journey and a financial solution.
+So, as you can see, opening a banking account in the UK digital bank is much simpler both as the customer journey and as a financial solution.
 And what’s more, you’ll be able to attract a wider target audience as your users shouldn’t be obligatorily living or located in the UK.
-The rest is entirely up to the types of accounts (in other words, range of services) and business goals your digital bank will be aspiring to reach.
+The rest is entirely up to the types of accounts (in other words, the range of services) and business goals your digital bank will be aspiring to reach.

 Bank Account Types in the UK

-Depending on your needs, the major types of bank account that are typical of the UK include the following selection:
+This information will be valuable to you in both scenarios, if you just want to open a bank account or if you want to create your own bank.
+Depending on your needs, the major types of bank accounts that are typical of the UK include the following selection:

 - Basic account.
 It’s suitable for users with a poor credit history or experiencing difficulties in opening a current account.
-The basic account is usually limited to the most essential banking features connected with payments, and you don’t normally have an option of overdrafts, loans, or credit cards.
-However, after a while of using the basic account, the trust in the user’s solvency (restored/acquired) can allow them to apply for the current account.
+The basic account is usually limited to the essential banking features connected with payments, and you don’t normally have an option for overdrafts, loans, or credit cards.
+However, after using the basic account, the trust in the user’s solvency (restored/acquired) can allow them to apply for the current account.

 - Current account.
-That’s the most widely used type of UK bank account—debit cards with the additional credit offer—that works well for covering users’ daily needs, such as wage/scholarship receiving, online purchases, and bills payment.
-Though it’s more convenient for groups, the individual current accounts are also a frequent phenomenon, and the free or low-cost price for their opening is a significant advantage.
+That’s the most widely used type of UK bank account—debit cards with the additional credit offer—that covers users’ daily needs, such as wage/scholarship receiving, online purchases, and bills payment.
+Though it’s more convenient for groups, individual current accounts are also a frequent phenomenon, and the free or low-cost price for their opening is a significant advantage.

 - Savings account.
 It generally evokes interest from users unsatisfied with the basic savings and investment functions that the average bank presents and are striving for more.
 In this case, the higher interest rate is the perk that makes an appeal and drives users’ loyalty.

-There’s also the list of the narrower bank accounts for the specific category of users:
+There’s also a list of the narrower bank accounts for the specific category of users:

 - Joint account.
-Here’s the best option for those who need to share payments, savings, and other financial procedures with other people: spouses, family members, co-tenants, etc.
+Here’s the best option for sharing payments, savings, and other financial procedures with other people: spouses, family members, co-tenants, etc.

-In this light, as a business owner, you’d better build your small localised bank in the UK with a narrow scope of features as supporting all the account types for a fintech startup isn’t the smart approach indeed.
+In this light, as a business owner, you’d better build your small localized bank in the UK with a narrow scope of features, as supporting all the account types for a fintech startup isn’t the smart approach indeed.
 Start with a little and grow gradually by adding some more!

 Criteria to Choose and Start Your Own Bank in the UK

 What is the best bank in the UK?
-To find an answer to this question, it’s necessary to determine the filters that will allow you to estimate the bank’s performance and find out the moments to learn to implement in your own banking product.
+To find an answer to this question, it’s necessary to determine the filters that will allow you to estimate the bank’s performance and find out the moments to learn how to start your own online bank product.
 So, what are they?

-To distil the best banks in the UK from the rest, Dashdevs recommends paying attention to the following top-5 check-up parameters:
+To distill the best banks in the UK from the rest, Dashdevs recommends paying attention to the following top-5 check-up parameters:

 - Costs.
 The banks can differ in this point immensely: some offer free usage, others require monthly payments for a membership or may charge the user for certain services or the full set of perks to use.
 Compare the rivals on the market and make implications only after this analysis!